 Durable waterproof/breathable mountain pants for every environment from the Alps to Antarctica.
-Generous articulation, strategic reinforcements, full length leg zips and adjustable braces means that these pants are adjustable for most body types
+Generous articulation, strategic reinforcements, full-length leg zips and adjustable braces mean that these pants are adjustable for most body types

 Prices in NZD

 - Full-length side zips with velcro cover flaps

 - Elastic braces with slide buckle adjustment

 - Articulated double fabric knees Cordura ankle patch

 - Tape reinforced Taslan lined adjustable hem

 3-layer 160 gram Gelanots®

 Proudly made in New Zealand